What is a multi-vehicle car insurance policy?

 - A single person with more than one vehicle.

-- A couple with more than one vehicle.
+- A couple that owns more than one vehicle between them.

-- Families (single-parent and partnered) with children who are old enough to drive and who own their own vehicles.
+- Families with adult children who own their own vehicles.

-The eligibility requirements will vary depending on your circumstances and the provider and policy you choose, so it’s important to read the policy’s Product Disclosure Statement (PDS) or check with your provider directly.
-When searching for a policy, even if a provider doesn’t mention any multi-vehicle policy on its website, it’s still worth asking if such an option is available.
+Eligibility requirements will vary depending on your circumstances and the provider you choose, so it’s important to read a policy’s Product Disclosure Statement (PDS) or check with the provider directly.
+When searching for a multi-vehicle policy, it could be worth asking a provider if it offers one, even if it doesn’t mention such a policy on its website.

-If you own a number of vehicles for your business or company, there are other insurance options that may better suit your needs, like business or commercial car insurance.
-Some of these policies may also cover an entire business’ fleet of vehicles.
+If your business or company owns a number of vehicles, there may be other options that better suit your needs, like business or commercial car insurance.
+Some of these policies can cover a business’ entire fleet of vehicles.

 What are the pros and cons of multi-vehicle car insurance policies?